-As much as you love Fluffy, his constant need to claw your living room sofa isn’t exactly desirable.
+As much as you love your cat, his constant need to claw your living room sofa isn’t exactly desirable.
 After furnishing your home with numerous scratching posts and still no improvement, you may be asking yourself, “what now?”
 As a very last resort, it may be time to consider declawing surgery.
 A choice not without controversy, the procedure should only be done after careful consideration with all of the facts.

 “When we perform a declaw procedure, we are removing the entire third phalanx of the toe,” said Dr. Mark Stickney, Clinical Associate Professor at the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 “So not only the claw that you can see, but the associated bone that attaches to the next bone in the toe.”